rsyncOSX/mydocsy/content/en/docs/_index.md

 RsyncUI provides a centralized catalog for storing files, located at `$HOME/.rsyncosx/macserialnumber/.`

-**Synchronization Options:**
-RsyncUI supports synchronizing data to various destinations, including:
+RsyncUI supports synchronizing data to:

 - Local attached disk
 - Remote servers on the Internet or local LAN